What is an Electronic Data Interchange (EDI)?

 - EDI 820 Payment Order

-An EDI 810 Invoice is one of the most commonly used electronic document or transaction set that comply with ANSI X12 EDI specification.
-However, the format of the 810 EDI invoice is complex, therefore an average buyer would struggle to interpret it.
+An EDI 810 invoice is one of the most commonly used electronic documents or transaction sets that comply with ANSI X12 EDI specifications.
+However, the format of the EDI 810 invoice is complex, therefore an average buyer would struggle to interpret it.
 It is a computer-to-computer-based exchange of information that facilitates quick and error-free communication between businesses.
 An 810 EDI invoice is supposed to be sent, received, and understood by EDI software.

 An EDI invoice is the electronic version of a paper-based bill or invoice that contains the information required for a usual paper-invoice purchase transaction, such as: